remotemobprogramming/remotemobprogramming.github.io/README.md

 The main purpose of the rest of the mob is to make sure there is constant momentum.
 They discuss the problem and think ahead towards the solution, getting rid of any obstacles.

-_We get into a rewarding flow everyday._
+_We get into a rewarding flow every day._

 As we aren't blocked by ourselves, we make good progress.
 It feels great.